juanbertgomez/AIND-Recognizer/README.md

 ## Probabilistic Models
 ## Project: Sign Language Recognition System

-In this project, built a system that can recognize words communicated using the American Sign Language (ASL).
+In this project I built a system that can recognize words communicated using the American Sign Language (ASL).
 A preprocessed dataset of tracked hand is provided and nose positions extracted from video.
 The goal would be to train a set of Hidden Markov Models (HMMs) using part of this dataset to try and identify individual words from test sequences.

 ### Install